typestyle/typestyle.github.io/src/docs/why.md

   * Generally framework specific and that has problems we've mentioned before.
 * CSS Modules : Not CSS in JS.
 Just solves namespacing.
 Most the other CSS managment problems still exist.

-Of course there are tradeoff to all choices and we would not exist without their hard work 🌹
+Of course we would not exist without their previous and continued hard work and public idea exchange 🌹

 ## More boring reasons